4QJS/Qbs4QJS/README.md

 fi.joinPaths(['one', 'two', 'three'])
 ```

+Another caveat is that class constructors don't throw.
+An exmaple is `BinaryFile`.
+I now have a seperate `open` method, so the constructor doesn't throw an error.

-I may eventually figure out how to make it work the other way.
+I may eventually figure out how to make it work more like the original.

 ### usage